 As your career progresses, your skills properly installing, maintaining, and repairing electrical systems will make the difference between a safe environment and an electrical fire or some other disaster.
 In fact, the National Fire Protection Agency reported that fires caused by electrical failure or malfunctions resulted in some 400 deaths and $1.2 billion in property damage annually between 2010 and 2014.

-Electrical failures could have been spotted and corrected by a professional electrician before any problem occurred.
+Electrical failures could have been spotted and corrected by a professional electrical worker before any problem occurred.
 Electricians keep the lights on and the electricity flowing, literally.
-This is exactly why skilled electricians are and will always be in demand.
+This is exactly why skilled electrical workers are and will always be in demand.